fireduck64/jelectrum/README.md

 Lobstack
 --------
 Lobstack: Copy the lobstack config entries and modify them.
-Lobstack uses a stupid amount of space and needs to occasionally have a compress run.
-See compressdb.sh.
-For initial sync, the pattern is something like:

-while true
-do
-  java -Xmx4g -Xss256k -jar jar/Jelectrum.jar jelly.conf
-  ./compressdb.sh
-done

 It will exit when space gets low (configurable with 'lobstack_minfree_gb').

-Then you run a compress, then run the service again.
+You can observe lobstack pruning as it runs by watching lobstack.log

 How to run